TykTechnologies/tykctl/README.md

 ### Project structure

-*NOTE: To add a new tyk service to this repo create a new package with your cli code, the add it as a subcommand of the rootcmd in the sharedCmd package.*
+*NOTE: To add a new tyk service to this repo create a new package with your cli code, then add it as a subcommand of the rootcmd in the sharedCmd package.*

 1. cloudcmd - This package contains all the code related to the cloud.
 It performs all the cloud operations.